The Asset Management (AM) Concept Model teaches us how things happen when managing assets.

 - The organizational objective is a goal or idea that defines both the context and direction of organizational activities.
-The leadership transforms stakeholders’ goals to organizational objectives to asset management objectives
+The leadership translates stakeholders’ goals to organizational objectives and then to asset management objectives.

 - The AM objectives define what will the assets do, how, and why.

-- Monitoring and improving performance exist to track the accomplishment of different goals, KPIs and KRAs.
+- Monitoring and improving performance are here to track the accomplishment of different goals, KPIs and KRAs.

 Now you know how and why assets are managed from a system perspective.
 It’s time to find out who sets the rules of the game.
 See you next time with the topics related to ISO 55000 & PAS 55.